xarvh/squarepants/NOTES.md

 # Closures
     * Easy to implement because both JS and V have them?
     !
 Pain in the ass to implement in GLSL

-# Type inference
-    * Is very good for fast prototyping, allows to write faster ?
-How will longer compile time affect fast prototyping

 ?
 System for string interpolation?